Understanding Paid Search Advertising

-Time consuming to manage.
-The fact that you can easily run lots of adverts and optimize each one using result data is wonderful.
+- Time consuming to manage.
+The fact that you can easily run lots of adverts and optimise each one using result data is wonderful.
 However, managing all those adverts takes time, effort and skill.
 It's very easy to neglect the management process.
-You'll likely find a tradeoff between your adverting costs and time costs.
+You'll likely find a trade-off between your adverting costs and time costs.

-Limited scope for introducing new concepts.
+- Limited scope for introducing new concepts.
 Paid search adverts are triggered by some searching for something.
 This means the searcher must already have something in mind.
-If your concept is new or without established keywords, paid search adverts may not be as effective as other promotions for the purpose of educating your audience.
+If your concept is new or without established keywords, paid search adverts may not be as effective as other promotions for educating your audience.

 - Limited scope for image building.
 Because most paid search adverts only allow short text-based creative such adverts have can't build an image in the same way as you can with pictures.

 What you should know about paid search advertising

 - Search Engines.
 Believe it or not, Google is not the only search engine out there.
 The fact that it is the biggest and most often thought of can mean you face more competition when bidding for keywords.
 Therefore, your ROI may be higher from other search engines.

 - Keywords.
 You'll know the keywords most associated with your product.
 However, you really cannot know, without using tools, all the variations that are used when people search.
 The obvious keywords can be expensive because everyone bids on them.
 Less obvious words, even obscure words, can generate the best ROI even though the keyword click volume may be lower.

 - Advert copy.
 It's tempting to write your advertising copy to have the broadest appeal.
 However, you need to be careful not to attract too many clicks from people who cannot purchase from you or your ROI will be greatly diminished.
 Remember to try different adverts, not only to see what works best, but also to appeal to different audiences.